DZakh/rescript-schema/IDEAS.md

 - Add S.compile to Js/ts api
 - Changed asyncParser from (i) => () => promise to (i) => promise
 - Look at the discriminant in unions - error message improvements
+- Rename S.strict to S.strict (the same for strip)

+## v9.1

+- Add s.strict s.strip to ppx
+- Add S.deepStrict
+- Add S.test

 ## v10

+- Add schema input to the error ???
+What about build errors?
+- Remove Literal.parse in favor of S.literal and make it create Object/Tuple schema instead of Literal(Object)
 - S.transform(s => {
   s.reverse(input => input) // Or s.asyncReverse(input => Promise.resolve(input))
   input => input